danimontanaro/nowports-phone-book-app/README.md

 NEXTAUTH_URL=http://localhost:3000
 ```

+- Change provider variable in schema.prisma file
+  `provider = "sqlite"`

 - Run the following command to create your database file.

-npx prisma migrate dev
+`npx prisma migrate dev`
 When npx prisma migrate dev is executed against a newly created database, seeding is also triggered.
-The seed file in prisma/seed.ts will be executed and your database will be populated with the sample data.

-3. Start the REST API server
+Start the REST API server
-   yarn dev
+Run `yarn dev`
 The server is now running on http://localhost:3000.

-- Run `yarn dev`